 What is Magnesium?

-Magnesium handles over 300 reactions in the body, like making proteins and boosting mood.
-This mineral supports a healthy lifestyle, and ensures your body works as it should.
-It is also required for energy production and normal heart rhythm.
-Magnesium supplements can help you keep adequate nutrient levels, so you can reap the benefits of magnesium.
+Magnesium handles over 300 reactions in the body, like making proteins and supporting mood.
+This mineral is required for energy production and normal heart rhythm.
+Magnesium supplements can help you maintain adequate nutrient levels, so you can reap the benefits of magnesium.

 6 Benefits of Magnesium

 The benefits of magnesium range from aiding a peaceful night’s sleep to supporting your exercise routine.
 This essential nutrient turns food into energy, forms new proteins, and regulates the nervous system.
 The benefits of magnesium include: